 Other properties consist of a portfolio of early stage exploration projects located in Canada, the United States and Mexico.
-During the six months ended June 30, 2016, the Company incurred exploration costs of \$161,568 on a care and maintenance basis and recorded a write-down of \$161,568 with respect to these properties.
+During the year ended December 31, 2016, the Company incurred exploration costs of \$457,763 on a care and maintenance basis and recorded a write-down of \$448,264 with respect to these properties.
+During the three months ended December 31, 2015 and for the period from incorporation on April 10, 2015 to December 31, 2015, the Company incurred exploration costs of \$118,753 on a care and maintenance basis and recorded a write-down of \$544,454 with respect to these properties.